iamsonderr/mixed-precision-gmres/README.md

-# purpose of repo
+# Purpose of repo
 This repo is used for implementation of mixed-precision GMRES.
-# language of implementation
+# Language of implementation
 - matlab
 - C